stormbeta/worm-scraper/README.md

 Scrapes the web serial [_The Wandering Inn_](https://wanderinginn.com/) into an eBook format.

+NOTE: Work-in-progress, there's some errors in the resulting output still

 Based on Domenic's [original scraper](https://github.com/domenic/worm-scraper) for the Worm serial

 ## How to use